Colin McRae Rally and Dirt: Colin McRae Rally (2013)

 The 2013 game Colin McRae Rally shares the same name of the 1998 release but the game's content and driving model are taken directly from the 2000 title Colin McRae Rally 2.0.
 This version was released on iOS in 2013 and ported to Windows, OS X and Android in 2014.

 Dirt Rally (2015)

 Dirt Rally is a racing video game focused on rallying.
 It was announced on 27 April 2015, and was released into Steam's early access that day and seeing its full release on 7 December 2015.
 Versions for PlayStation 4 and Xbox One were released in April 2016.

 Dirt 4 (2017)

 In January 2017, Codemasters announced Dirt 4.
 The game launched on 9 June 2017 on PlayStation 4, Windows, and Xbox One.

 Dirt Rally 2.0 (2019)

 Codemasters announced Dirt Rally 2.0 in September 2018 and released it on 26 February 2019.
 The game is a continuation of the dedicated simulation of Dirt Rally as opposed to the emphasis on accessibility of Dirt 4.
-Dirt Rally 2.0 is the first game in the Colin McRae Rally and Dirt franchises that was not directed by Paul Coleman.